PyO3/pyo3/guide/src/python_from_rust.md

 # }
 ```

-## You have a python file or Python function?
-Then use PyModule.
+## You have a Python file or Python function?
+Then use `PyModule`.

 [PyModule](https://pyo3.rs/master/doc/pyo3/types/struct.PyModule.html) also can
-execute Python codes by calling a function.
+execute Python code by calling its methods.

 ```rust
 use pyo3::{prelude::*, types::{IntoPyDict, PyModule}};